josezeta/personal-readme/README.md

 ## How to work José Sepúlveda

 ### My work hours:
 Starting my date with some time for. reading emails, review PRs, some coding.
-You can reach me by Slack during these times (There is a block between 10 AM and 11 AM in which i will not able to slack back, critical decision making in booked for that time).
+You can reach me by Slack during these times (There is a block between 10 AM and 11 AM in which I will not able to slack back, critical decision-making in booked for that time).

-My working hours are usually 9 to 6ish, I'm available by Slack pretty much 24/7 (I do not really care about it but I do NOT expect the same from my team).
+My working hours are usually 9 to 6ish, I'm available by Slack pretty much 24/7 (I do not really care about it, but I do NOT expect the same from my team).
 Do not hesitate to call in the middle of the night if that is important.

 When I'm on vacation, I will be available for urgent things.
 It's definition depends on what I'm working on at the time, but you can ask the following questions to determine it.